egarciamartin/agusmakmun.github.io/pages/thesis.md

   </details><br/>

 * **García-Martín E.**, Bifet A., Lavesson N., (2019) *Green Accelerated Hoeffding Tree*.
-2019 IEEE Big Data.
-IEEE, 2019. *(Under review)*
+The 24th Pacific-Asia Conference on Knowledge Discovery and Data Mining *(Under review)*
   <details>
   <summary>Abstract</summary>
   Stream mining algorithms are able to produce highly accurate models in real time, without strong computational demands.
 This is the case of the Hoeffding tree algorithm.
 Recent extensions to this algorithm focus on increasing predictive accuracy, but at the cost of a higher energy consumption.
 This paper presents the Green Accelerated Hoeffding Tree (GAHT) algorithm, which is able to achieve same levels of accuracy as the latest Hoeffding tree extension, i.e. Extremely Very Fast Decision Tree (EFDT), while reducing its energy consumption.
-In particular, the GAHT algorithm is able to reduce the energy consumption of the EFDT by 26 percent, averaged on 12 publicly available datasets, with minimal effect on accuracy.
+In particular, the GAHT algorithm is able to reduce the energy consumption of the EFDT by 26 percent, averaged on 11 publicly available datasets, with minimal effect on accuracy.
   </details>